What Do Bed Bugs Look Like to the Naked Human Eye?

 Seeing a bed bug is the surest and usually last noticed sign of a pest problem.
 However, bed bugs’ appearance varies in different stages of their development which makes them easily mistaken for other insects.

-If you’ve found an insect on your bed, don’t panic just yet and read our guide to learn how to recognise bed bugs.
+If you’ve found an insect on your bed, don’t panic just yet.

 So, what do bed bugs appear like to the human eye?